Celebrating 20 years in Paris: Voxco at Printemps des Etudes 2017

 Likert scale is generally used for market research and surveys in relation to people’s opinions and attitudes on a subject matter.
 It is a psychometric scale.

-Rensis Likert, in 1932, developed the Likert scale because of his interest to measure people’s opinions and attitudes on different items.
+Rensis Likert, in 1932, developed the Likert scale because of his interest in measuring people’s opinions and attitudes on different items.

 A Likert scale has two endpoints with the highest and lowest variables and a mid-section with a neutral variable.
-The scale ranges from poor to good depending on the subject matter of the survey.
-The data obtained with the help of a Likert scale is beneficial in measuring your target audience or participants’ attitude towards your company’s service or product.
+The scale ranges from poor to good, depending on the subject matter of the survey.
+The data obtained with a Likert scale is beneficial in measuring your target audience or participants’ attitude towards your company’s service or product.

 A Likert scale is used for various surveys and research purposes.
-You can use a Likert scale in offline and online surveys to gain insight into customer or employee satisfaction, the likelihood of recommending, or understanding the customer’s issue.
+You can use a Likert scale in offline and online surveys to gain insight into a customer or employee satisfaction and the likelihood of recommending or understanding the customer’s issue.

 You can use the agreement-disagreement scale, frequency scale, satisfaction scale, quality scale, importance scale, or likelihood scale to gather data from your audience.

 The even Likert scale does not have a neutral option.
-Hence, the responders are forced to choose from the given choice.
+Hence, the responders are forced to choose from the given choices.
 These can be implemented using online survey tools.

 ➤ Would you participate in the seminar?